Forming An LLC in Kentucky

 To form an LLC in Kentucky, you must list a registered agent on your Articles.
 A registered agent is a third-party individual or entity that is selected by the founder(s) of the LLC to receive any legal correspondence on behalf of the company.
 Your registered agent is required to have a physical location and a street address in Kentucky.
 A PO box address is not sufficient.

-When you hire Kentucky Registered Agent LLC to register your LLC, a full year of registered agent service is provided in the LLC formation package and you can use our business address .
+When you hire Kentucky Registered Agent LLC to register your LLC, a full year of registered agent service is included in the LLC formation package, and you can list our business address on your Articles.

 List a Principal Office

 The principal office is the primary location where all financial and business-related documents are kept.
-This can be the same address as the registered agent.
+This can be the same as your registered agent’s address if desired.

 Indicate Who Will Manage the LLC

 You must identify whether your LLC will be managed by a manager(s) or its member(s).
-Member-managed LLCs vest all decision-making power in the members of the company.
-This means that financial, structural, and business decisions are made by a majority vote of the members.
+In a member-managed LLC, the members make all business decisions, typically by majority vote.

 Sign the Document